Shared Belief: 2015: four-year-old season

 On April 18, Shared Belief raced outside California for the first time when he was sent to West Virginia to contest the Charles Town Classic.
 However, he slipped leaving the starting gate and Smith eased him at six furlongs because he wasn't moving properly and thus he failed to finish.
 After the race, swelling was detected in his right stifle.
 The track veterinarian declared it a soft tissue injury and said that it was neither life-threatening nor career-ending, but it was the second serious injury on the Charles Town track that day.
 The following Monday, test results revealed that Shared Belief had a non-displaced fracture at the point of his right hip and he was placed on stall rest.

 Jim Rome tweeted that Shared Belief's "prognosis is excellent!" and thanked Smith for his quick action that saved the horse from greater injury.
 The horse was flown back to the west coast and As of 22 April 2015 was to be shipped to the Pegasus Training Center in Renton, Washington for 45 to 60 days of rehabilitation.

 Returning to the track in late 2015, Shared Belief was being conditioned to return to racing and appeared to be the picture of health.
 But on the morning of December 3, 2015, Shared Belief began to show signs of colic.
 He was rushed to UC Davis for surgery, but could not be saved.
-Shared Belief is the most accomplished Champion 2 year-old male since Spectacular Bid.

 In 2016, the El Cajon Stakes at Del Mar Racetrack was renamed in his honor.